Harry-Zhang121/notes/Environmental_valuation/Test1.md

 ## Benefits of environmental valuation
 - Understandable for decision-makers
+- Positive value can be given to nature → not ignored
+- Enables selection between preservation (status quo) or development as well as ranking (by calculating Net Present Value) and selection of the best development option

 ## Willingness to pay (WTP)
+___I don't know this___

-7. Willingness to accept (compensation) (WTA)
+## Willingness to accept (compensation) (WTA)

-8. What is the difference between ecological and environmental economics?
+## What is the difference between ecological and environmental economics?

 9. Millennium Ecosystem Assessment – What are the main classified ecosystem services?
 (4)
 10. What is natural capital?
 11. The levels of biodiversity